-8.5 Record of Questions
+8.5 Record of Questions.

 The Monitoring Officer will enter each question in a book open to public inspection and will immediately send a copy of the question to the member to whom it is to be put.
 Rejected questions will include reasons for rejection.
-Copies of all questions will be circulated to all Members and will be made available to the public attending the meeting.
+Copies of all questions will be circulated to all members and will be made available to the public attending the meeting.

-8.6 Order of Questions
+8.6 Order of Questions.

-Questions will be asked in the order of which notice of them was received, except that the Chair of the Council may group together similar questions.
+Questions will be asked in the order of which notice of them was received, except that the Chairman of the Council may group together similar questions.

-8.7 Asking the Question at the Meeting
+8.7 Asking the Question at the Meeting.

-The Chair of the Council will invite the questioner to put the question to the member named in the notice.
-If a questioner who has submitted a written question is unable to be present, the question will not be dealt with.
+The Chair of the Council will invite the questioner, to put the question to the member named in the notice.